-#11 Updated by Johannes Kroeger about 4 years ago
+#11 Updated by Johannes Kroeger over 4 years ago

 Has anything happened in the past years or maybe, hopefully, in QT5 that allows this to be fixed?
 It would highly improve cartographic quality in some use cases.

 If not, a "use fill color for stroke" checkbox would be nice, if that indeed is a workaround for this (as suggested in the duplicates).
 It could be a useful addition for other use cases as well maybe?

-#14 Updated by Giovanni Manghi over 2 years ago
+#14 Updated by Giovanni Manghi about 3 years ago

 - Status changed from Reopened to Closed